Posted by Dominique JacksonMar 26, 202612 min

 Get buy-in from leadership across Marketing, Sales, and CS

-That means leadership from Sales, Marketing, and Customer Success should be in meetings together (in-person or virtually), talking about how they can support each other and engage potential customers throughout their lifecycle.
+Build open communication with your company’s go-to-market teams.
+Leadership from Sales, Marketing, and Customer Success should be meeting together (in-person or virtually), talking about how they can support each other and engage potential customers throughout their lifecycle.

+Real data is your strongest argument.
 Says Peter Lewis: “Getting buy-in for ABE wasn’t difficult when we continued to show disparity in engagement rates.”

 Anna Tsymbalist adds: “When the entire organization sees data that proves the accounts you’re going after will bring success in the long run—that’s how you get buy-in.
 That’s when Sales gets excited to get on that call.
 That’s when CSMs get excited to onboard people.
 It’s a win-win situation for everyone.”